-In the case of a Class 2 or Class 3 building or a Class 4 part, there is no limitation on the size or number of storeys within the sole-occupancy unit which can be served by the fire hydrant.

-For Class 5 to Class 9 buildings the concession is limited to sole-occupancy units with only two storeys, where the fire hydrant at the entrance level provides total hose coverage.
-AS 2419.1 provides details of the required coverage.
+In the case of a Class 2 or Class 3 building or a Class 4 part, there is no limitation on the size or number of storeys within the sole-occupancy unit served by the hose.
+For Class 5-9 buildings, the concession is limited to sole-occupancy units with only two storeys, where the fire hose reel at the entrance level provides total hose coverage.
+See Figure E1.4.